jessebmiller/dotfiles/README.md

 **Fast Enough** - Leaves performance budget for your work on top.
 Not necessarily optimal, but not a bottleneck.

 **Composable** - Plays well with other tools via standard interfaces (files, pipes, protocols).
 Doesn't demand living in its world.
+It should not constrain your choices for solving other problems

 **Longevity** - Mature enough to survive technology cycles, but not legacy/maintenance-mode.
-Good governance structure.

 **Low Cognitive Overhead** - Reasonable mental model size.
 Doesn't require constant context switching or complex state tracking.